rollthecloudinc/quell/README.md

 https://dpxmq1mxvsyda.cloudfront.net/formly/kitchensink/v1/manage

+Formly options are populated using rest api call to marvel api.
+Future plans to implement other data sources and static options.

 Features:
 - Default content like html and markdown.
 - Content is extensible without altering code.
 For example, if you have a component or several which you would